 While attending Northwestern School of Law, Lewis & Clark Law College, Emily served as a Research Assistant where she researched bankruptcy law.
 She served as the Executive Editor and member for the Lewis & Clark Law Review and was a member of the Animal Law Review where she was named Source Checker of the Year.
 While attending the University of Washington, Emily studied abroad in Linköping, Sweden.

-Elizabeth was an integral part of the trial team pursuing claims on behalf of the State of Oregon against Monsanto Company for PCB contamination, which rendered a nearly-$700 million settlement for the State (the largest environmental settlement in Oregon history).
-Elizabeth is currently litigating claims for PCB contamination against Monsanto for the State of Maryland, and also represents the State of Oregon in a case against several companies (including 3M and DuPont) for environmental contamination from PFAS.
-Additionally, she is a member of the team pursuing class action claims on behalf of investors in the nearly $1.8 billion GPB Funds Ponzi scheme action.
-Elizabeth also enjoys assisting clients with business disputes.
+Elizabeth’s practice focuses on claims involving environmental pollution, business and contract disputes, class actions, and securities fraud.
+She was an integral part of the team pursuing claims on behalf of the State of Oregon against Monsanto Company for PCB contamination, which rendered a nearly-$700 million settlement for Oregon (the largest environmental settlement in state history).
+She is actively litigating claims for PCB contamination for the states of Maryland and Delaware, and represents Oregon against 3M, DuPont, and several other corporations for environmental contamination from PFAS.
+Elizabeth is also a member of the team pursuing class action claims for investors in the nearly $1.8 billion GPB Funds Ponzi scheme.

 Lydia is a shareholder in the firm’s litigation group where she focuses on class actions, appellate cases, elections and government law, and securities litigation.
 She has experience representing clients before state and federal trial and appellate courts, in arbitrations, and before the Land Use Board of Appeals.
 She was a member of the teams that worked to achieve a $235 million settlement on behalf of investors in the Aequitas securities fraud class action, and a $55 million settlement on behalf of investors in the multi-district securities litigation against CenturyLink.
-Recent work includes representing progressive clients in ballot measure challenges and other initiative matters, litigation on behalf of both plaintiffs and defendants in securities class action cases, and helping clients reach resolution in a variety of contract disputes.
-Lydia also is a member of the firm’s Management Committee.
+Recent work includes representing clients in ballot measure challenges and other election-related matters, litigation on behalf of both plaintiffs and defendants in securities class action cases, including a 2025 four-week jury trial in federal court in California, and helping clients reach resolution in a variety of contract disputes.
+Lydia is a member of the firm’s Management Committee.

 Prior to joining Stoll Berne as an associate in 2018, Lydia served as a law clerk for the Honorable Judge Morgan B. Christen (U.S. Court of Appeals for the Ninth Circuit), and for the Honorable Chief Judge Michael W. Mosman (District of Oregon).